irskep/irskep.github.com/content/posts/2017-03-12-home-audio-with-os-x-and-cheap-consumer-electronics.md

 At this point, we’ve got a Mac hosting a music library and Spotify, which will pass through any input we send to it through its line-in port.
 We need to add Bluetooth, 3.5mm aux, and a home theater PC.

 I spent _hours_ on Amazon trying to find a device that does nothing but switch between 3 RCA or 3.5mm inputs, and has a remote control.
-The reason this is hard to find is that most people use a “stereo receiver,” which is both an amplifier and a switch. [(Example, $150.)](https://www.amazon.com/Yamaha-R-S202BL-Stereo-Receiver/dp/B01EMQI2CU/) Stereo receiver remote controls never have fewer than 30 buttons.
+The reason this is hard to find is that most people use a stereo receiver, which is both an amplifier and a switch. [(Example, $150.)](https://www.amazon.com/Yamaha-R-S202BL-Stereo-Receiver/dp/B01EMQI2CU/) Stereo receiver remote controls never have fewer than 30 buttons.
 I don’t want anything in my house that has a D-pad and isn’t gaming controller.

 I found exactly one device that fits my requirements: [“iKKEGOL 5 Ways 4 Port IN 1 Out Video Audio S-Video Game AV Switch Box Selector with Remote Control Av-666d Black”](https://www.amazon.com/gp/product/B01HGISAOQ/).
 It was twenty bucks and its remote has five buttons: four for input selection, one for power.